5 Best Clover Alternatives & Competitors

 - Square is easier to set up and use.

 Square is Clover’s top alternative and our pick for the best POS system for small businesses.
 It offers similar key features to Clover, including a built-in payment processor, but beats Clover for ease of setup and use.
-For users looking for a free plan or more affordable subscriptions or a greater variety of hardware with clearer pricing and functionality, Square is likely a better choice.
+For users looking for a free plan, more affordable subscriptions, or a greater variety of hardware with clearer pricing and functionality, Square is a better choice.

 You can get started with Square for no money down if you have an iOS or Android device to run the Square app.
 Square is also the top pick in our guides on the leading mobile POS apps and the best free POS software.
-It offers basic and industry-specific POS software that starts with a free plan.
+It offers basic and industry-specific POS software for restaurants, retail shops, and appointment-based businesses—all of which start with a free plan.

 Some users found Clover’s pricing confusing due to the number of third-party resellers with different policies and the many possible combinations of subscriptions, software plans, and available hardware.